Spreetail/eslint-config-spreetail/README.md

 Developers should be cautious when disabling these rules.

 Rules which raise a **warning** inform the developer, "This is probably indicative of a mistake or might not behave as one would expect."
-Developers can be more comfortable disabling these rules.
+Developers can be more comfortable disabling these rules but are encouraged to understand why the rules exist and evaluate alternatives.

 Rules marked here with an asterisk (\*) will issue warnings rather than errors.